Lofty-Brambles/qppts/slides.md

 # The Definition

-Quantum computing, in principle, leverages the parallel processing power of superposition and coordination of entaglement to outperform calculations of classical computers, provided a few restrictions on the tyoe if operations.
+Quantum computing, in principle, leverages the parallel processing power of superposition and coordination of entaglement to outperform calculations of classical computers, provided a few restrictions on the type if operations.

 Two key things to consider when under applications of it would be: